 “Illicit discharge” means any discharge to the municipal separate storm sewer system that is not composed entirely of storm water and not specifically exempted under §3(4).

+“Low Impact Development” (LID) is an approach to land development (or re-development) that works with nature to more closely mimic pre-development hydrologic functions.
+LID employs principles such as preserving and recreating natural landscape features, minimizing effective imperviousness to create functional and appealing site drainage that treat stormwater as a resource rather than a waste product.
+There are many practices that have been used to adhere to these principals such as bio retention facilities, rain gardens, vegetated roof tops, rain barrels, and permeable pavements.

 “MS4 Permit” means the General Permit for Discharges for Small Municipal Separate Storm Sewer Systems (MS4), Permit latest version.

 “Maintenance” means any activity that is necessary to keep a storm water facility in good working order so as to function as designed.
 Maintenance shall include complete reconstruction of a storm water facility if reconstruction is needed in order to restore the facility to its original operational design parameters.
 Maintenance shall also include the correction of any problem on the site property that may directly impair the functions of the storm water facility.